Oblivion (2013 film): Plot

 Julia helps Jack recall that she is his wife, and fragments of his memories begin to return.
-When they arrive back at Unit 49, a devastated Victoria informs Sally, the Tet's mission controller, that she and Jack are no longer an "effective team."
+When they arrive back at Unit 49, a devastated Victoria informs Sally, the Tet's mission controller, that she and Jack are no longer an "effective team".
 A drone activates and kills Victoria.
-Jack and Julia destroy the drone, but crash their aircraft inside the radiation zone.
-There, they encounter another version of Jack—"Jack-52"—who arrives to repair the drone.
+Jack and Julia destroy the drone but crash their aircraft inside the radiation zone.
+There, they encounter another version of Jack ("Jack-52") who arrives to repair the drone.
 Jack subdues him, but Julia is seriously injured in the fight.
-Jack impersonates his clone to infiltrate Unit 52, meets Victoria-52, and steals medical supplies for Julia.
-They rest at his cabin, where they have sex.
+Jack impersonates his clone to infiltrate Unit 52, meets "Victoria-52", and steals medical equipment for Julia.
+They rest at his cabin.

-At Raven Rock, Malcolm reveals the truth: humanity lost the war, and the Tet is an alien machine intelligence harvesting Earth's resources.
+At Raven Rock, Malcolm reveals the truth: humanity lost the war, and the Tet is an extraterrestrial intelligence harvesting Earth's resources.
 After the Moon's destruction, the Tet deployed thousands of clones of astronaut Jack Harper—brainwashed into obedience—to exterminate the remaining humans.
-Malcolm had assumed these clones were inhuman until witnessing Jack show interest in a discarded book, hinting at lingering humanity.
+Malcolm had assumed that these clones were inhuman until witnessing Jack show interest in a discarded book of ancient poems, hinting at lingering humanity.
 Jack reprograms the captured drone, but it is destroyed in a surprise attack by other drones, leaving Malcolm badly wounded.
-Jack and Julia resolve to deliver the bomb themselves; Julia enters a stasis pod.
+Jack and Julia resolve to deliver the bomb; Julia enters a stasis pod.

 En route, Jack listens to the Odyssey's flight recorder, which reveals the original Jack Harper and Victoria were astronauts sent to explore Titan before being confronted by the Tet.
-The pair were captured, but not before Jack ejected the remaining crew—including Julia—in stasis pods to protect them.
-Jack gains access to the Tet by claiming he is delivering Julia, as previously instructed.
-However, the stasis pod contains a dying Malcolm.
-Jack and Malcolm detonate the bomb, destroying the Tet and themselves.
+The pair were captured but not before Jack ejected the remaining crew—including Julia—in stasis pods to protect them.
+Jack gains access to the Tet by claiming he is delivering Julia, as previously instructed; instead, the stasis pod contains a dying Malcolm.
+They detonate the bomb, destroying the Tet and themselves.
 Julia later awakens at the cabin.

-Three years later, Julia lives there with her and Jack's daughter.
-A group of Raven Rock survivors arrives, alongside Jack-52, who has begun regaining fragments of his own lost identity.
+Three years later, Julia lives there and it is revealed she had a daughter with Jack.
+A group of Raven Rock survivors arrives with Jack-52, who has begun regaining fragments of his identity.